orlenaLeslie/Cliker-Tap-Telegram-Mini-Apps/README.md

 - **Quick Launch**: We have ready-to-use clickers.
 Set up is fast, and you can launch your game in no time.

 **Functions:**
-- 🤘 Tap - Click for mine coins
+What can this bot do?
+- 🤑 Tap to Mine Coins - Get rich quick with a simple tap!
-- 🚀 Boosts - Daily rewards and Boosts
+- 🚀 Daily Boosts - Unlock daily rewards for a turbo-charged experience!
-- 🤝 Referrals - Invite friends and recieve rewards
+- 🤝 Referrals - Invite your friends and earn together, rewards for everyone!
-- 📝 Tasks - Do tasks and earn points
+- 📝 Tasks - Complete exciting tasks and rack up those points!
-- 🛡 Safe - Trustworthy server for a reliable experience.
+- 🤑 Exchange - Seamlessly exchange currencies, diversify your earnings!
+- 💰 Ton Wallet - Connect and manage your wealth with ease!
+For order: @michael_0x00lab

 **You are getting:**